muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1ein.md

 ### [蕾](1lei.md)

 Ein's cousin.
 Briefly lived in Ein's childhood home when Ein was in primary school, but now owns the house.
-Revealed thier undead condition to Ein.
+Revealed thier "resurrected" condition to Ein. 蕾 is the only family member Ein is close to.

 ![huanying chibi](../../../media/huanying-skrunkle.jpg){ .skrunkle-img }